amitxv/PC-Tuning/docs/physical-setup.md

     - Verify S-State status with ``powercfg /a`` in CMD

-- Disable [Virtualization/SVM Mode](https://en.wikipedia.org/wiki/Desktop_virtualization) and [IOMMU (Intel VT-d/AMD-Vi)](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) if applicable as they can cause a [difference in latency for memory access](https://www.amd.com/system/files/TechDocs/56263-EPYC-performance-tuning-app-note.pdf)
+- Disable [Virtualization/SVM Mode](https://en.wikipedia.org/wiki/Desktop_virtualization) and [IOMMU (Intel VT-d/AMD-Vi)](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) if applicable as they can cause a [difference in latency for memory access](https://www.amd.com/system/files/TechDocs/56263-EPYC-performance-tuning-app-note.pdf).
+Virtualization also has the potential to [affect BCLK](https://linustechtips.com/topic/1479168-issue-enabling-svm-virtualization-causes-bclk-to-fluctuate-a-lot)

     - Verify Virtualization/SVM status in Task Manager